tarantool/doc/doc/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: initial-settings.clusters.<cluster>.storage-connection.tarantool-connection.ssl.enabled

-    A password for an encrypted private SSL key to use for connecting to the Tarantool |tcm|
+    A password for an encrypted private SSL key to use for connecting to the cluster's Tarantool-based configuration storage.
-    configuration storage.

     See also: :ref:`configuration_connections_ssl`.